Hepatitis C is a liver disease caused by the hepatitis C virus (HCV). It is the most common blood-borne viral infection in the United States.

 An acute infection becomes chronic if the body cannot clear the virus.
 This is common — acute infections become chronic in more than

 Hepatitis C can range from a mild illness that lasts for a few weeks to a severe and chronic health condition.

 People can have hepatitis C with no symptoms, especially at the acute stage, and may not know they have it.
 This makes it easier to transmit to others.

 Acute hepatitis C

 Most people with acute hepatitis C do not develop symptoms.
-If they do, symptoms usually arise between 2 and 12 weeks after exposure.
+If they do, symptoms usually arise between

 People rarely receive a diagnosis of acute hepatitis C as it lacks definitive symptoms.
 Because of this, doctors often call hepatitis C the silent epidemic.

 The acute symptoms are very similar to other viral infections.
 Symptoms of acute hepatitis C include: